 Excellent communication skills are a prerequisite for this position, as well as experience working collaboratively with others to investigate and solve problems, including a desire to learn new applications and online tools.

 Students in this position visit CAEN labs and verify that computer workstations operate properly, and ensure that the labs are clean, orderly, used appropriately, and otherwise operating according to a high standard.
 They deliver, stock, and inventory lab supplies.
 As time permits, students may also assist in the development of tools and documentation that improve lab inspector efficiency and the CAEN lab experience.

 This position is responsible for the deployment and maintenance of computing systems and their associated application environments — desktops and servers.
 Students in this position test and perform quality assurance on system and application software, perform routine systems administration functions, program, and support their system users.

 Mobile Applications Developer

 Students in this position will develop native applications and web resources for use on mobile platforms such as iOS (iPhone/iPad) and Android.
 Projects will focus on making College information and services more accessible to faculty and students using mobile phones and tablets.
 This position will involve a range of activities including research of existing products and best practices, developing and supporting new applications, and testing on a variety of devices.

 Experience with (or a strong desire to learn) current development tools and languages for iOS and/or Android platforms is a prerequisite for this position.

-Students in this position assist in the day-to-day network support for all CoE departments.
+Students in this position assist in the day-to-day network support for all Engineering departments.
 They also troubleshoot network problems to make needed repairs, and report their findings through a trouble ticketing system.

 Experience with Network related technologies and computers, excellent communication skills, and an ability to solve computer-related problems are a prerequisites for this position.